Helios: Heterogeneity-Aware Federated Learning with Dynamically Balanced Collaboration: Preliminary

-Although these works accelerated the overall federated learning with asynchronized straggler collaboration, they cannot fundamentally eliminating computational stragglers without device-specific training optimization.
-And the asynchronized collaboration schemes still suffer form considerable performance loss.
-Fig.~\ref{syn_vs_asyn} shows our experimental analysis for two collaborative edge devices under three learning settings.
-We can easily find that, synchronized federated learning will achieve the best convergence in terms of accuracy and speed.
-While, when the asynchronized straggler parameter aggregation cycle increases from 2 epochs (setting 2) to 3 epochs (setting 3), both the converge accuracy and speed will decrease.
-Therefore, we propose a soft-training scheme to optimize straggler models but still can guarantee the convergence.
+\textit{\textbf{Asynchronous Methods}}: these works only aggregate parameters of stragglers at certain cycles~\cite{nishio2019client,caldas2018expanding,wang2019adaptive,chen2019asynchronous}.
+Nishio \textit{et al.} proposed an optimized FL protocol (\textit{i.e.}, FedeCS) to kick out straggled devices from the learning collaboration~\cite{nishio2019client}.
+Wang \textit{et al.} introduced a dedicated collaboration method to reduce the training loss introduced by the asynchronous stragglers~\cite{wang2019adaptive}.
+Although showing acceleration performance, they cannot fundamentally eliminate stragglers and even cause information degradation and stale parameter updating ~\cite{hakimi2019taming,zhang2015staleness}.
+Fig.~\ref{syn_vs_asyn} shows an analysis for two collaborative devices under three settings.
+We can easily find that, the original synchronous FL achieves the best convergence accuracy.
+However, when the asynchronous straggler parameter aggregation cycle increases from 2 epochs (setting 2) to 3 epochs (setting 3), both the converge accuracy and speed will decrease.